musabafzal/Traffic-Sign-Classifier/README.md

 ![alt text](new_images/road_work.jpg)
 ![alt text](new_images/120_kmh.jpg)
 ![alt text](new_images/stop_sign.jpg)

+The first image might be difficult to classify because the speed limit signs are pretty much the same and the size of the sign in the image may be different than the training set.

+The second image might be difficult to classify because the size of the sign in the image may be different than the training set and the brightness or contrast of the image may be different than the images present in the training set.

+The third image might be difficult to classify because the size of the sign in the image may be different than the training set and the brightness or contrast of the image may be different than the images present in the training set.

+The fourth image might be difficult to classify because the size of the sign in the image may be different than the training set and the brightness is different than the images present in the training set.

+The fifth image might be difficult to classify because the speed limit signs are pretty much the same and the size of the sign in the image may be different than the training set.

+The sixth image might be difficult to classify because the size of the sign in the image may be different than the training set and the brightness or contrast of the image may be different than the images present in the training set.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.